brittafiore/DataScienceStudies/Community level data science.md

 Sometimes, participants saw data science as providing novel ways of developing theory within their discipline.
 One participant told us:

->"[Traditional theorists in my field] say 'This is my regression model.
+>[Traditional theorists in my field] say 'This is my regression model.
 It's these x's that I guessed, basically, are important…Then I'm going to use that model to predict y.'
 There's never a process of kicking out any regressors that are potentially unimportant.
-We consider that to be a very old-timey way of doing it.  **That's the way we've been doing it since before we had these machine learning techniques that could tell us that stuff.**”
+We consider that to be a very old-timey way of doing it.  **That's the way we've been doing it since before we had these machine learning techniques that could tell us that stuff.**

 This person sees data science as providing a new way of knowing, or introducing epistemological novelty to his particular domain.
 So in this case, we can consider data science to be influencing the disciplinary sphere.